 Does EIA have county-level energy production data?

-Coal: Table 2: Production and Number of Mines by State, County, and Mine Type of the Annual Coal Report
+- Coal: Annual data are in Table 2: Production and number of mines by state, county, and mine type in the Annual Coal Report.

-Electricity Generation: monthly and annual data by fuel/energy source at individual power plants in the EIA-923 database files.
-The state and county location for the power plants are in the “PlantYyy” file of the EIA-860 database.
+- Electricity generation: Monthly and annual data by fuel/energy source at individual power plants are in the EIA-923 database files.
+The state and county location for the power plants are in the PlantYyy file of the EIA-860 database.

 Other FAQs about Coal